-2. When it's time to cook, high heat is key: Large amounts of energy are required to alter the structure of the surface proteins, and that's what produces complex flavor and a caramelized crust.
-It's also best to use a cast-iron skillet or other heavy-duty pan that will retain heat evenly.
-Brush the skillet lightly with vegetable oil and keep it on the stove until wisps of smoke rise from the surface.
-Place the steak in the center and sear it well on the top, bottom, and edges.
+2. When it's time to cook, high heat is key to drive away surface moisture for a deeply browned crust.
+It's also best to use a cast-iron skillet or other heavy-duty pan that will retain heat once the steak hits the pan.
+Brush the skillet lightly with vegetable oil and heat it on the stove until wisps of smoke rise from the surface.
+Then place the steak in the center and sear it well on the top, bottom, and edges.

-4. When the steak is nearly done, you may opt to drop a knob of butter and a few dashes of Worcestershire sauce into the pan and baste the meat continuously.
-The hot fat will enrich the exterior crust and lend the finished steak an appealing luster.
+4. When the steak is nearly done, you drop a knob of butter and a few dashes of Worcestershire sauce into the pan and baste the meat continuously.
+The hot fat will crisp up the crust even more, add deep buttery flavor, and lend the steak an appealing luster.

 5. Before you dig in, allow the steak to rest for 5 to 10 minutes, depending on the size of the cut; this will allow the juices to redistribute, for a more luscious steak.
 To serve, sprinkle the steak with coarse salt and cracked black pepper.